mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 29 August

+- Started using WikiExtractor and Tokenizers to find popular new words/tokens in English Wikipedia.
+The English version is considerably larger than what I've worked with before, so eventually I had the file in Google Drive, unzipped there (bzip2 -d), then copied unzipped XML to CoLab

 ### 28 August (and recent)

 - Resumed training of Hindi-TPU-Electra (base-sized model).
 The last training update under-performed compared to previous versions of this model, but I wanted to continue training and try again.
 Loss vs. learning rate is proving confusing in ktrain